ines/course-starter-python/docs/index.md

 </exercise>
 ```

-These exercises can in the form of different activities as well
+These exercises can in the form of different activities as well:
+]
 1. Slides: Lecture material and content
 2. Codeblock exercises: An opportunity for students to test their coding skills
 3. Multiple choice questions: : An opportunity for students to test themselves on the material they just learned.